whykay/python-ireland-old-guide/guide/constitution.rst

    #.
 The Secretary: The Secretary shall take minutes at all meetings of the Society.
 The Secretary shall be responsible for all the correspondence of the Society and shall keep a record of it.
    #.
 Treasurer: The Treasurer shall have responsibility for all the Society's finances including the collection of subscriptions and the maintenance of accounts.
    #.
 Other Members of the Committee shall be delegated any duties by the Chairperson as are seen fit, including acting as deputies to the Officers of the Society.

 #.
-Members of the Committee with bank account access, see Appendix 3 for rules of bank account transactions.

-#.
 Eligibility, Nomination and Election of Officers